wowpanda/fivem-ESX-nDoorLocked/README.md

 I remade this script by taking example from this: https://github.com/qalle-fivem/esx_doorlock

 **Installation:**
-Just Drag and drop the file into your resources.
+Just Drag and drop the file into your resources and add it into ur server.cfg start.

 **Add new Door**
 To add a new door all you need to do is go on the config file